Leasing Property in Bali and Indonesia

 One of the questions we often receive from clients is why they should use CCI’s legal drafting services when entering a lease.
-These are the top reasons we recommend having a legal consultant draft your lease, rather than a Notary.
+These are the top reasons why we recommend using a legal consultant to draft your lease, rather than a Notary.

-- We have over 20 years’ experience with property transactions in Bali and Indonesia – this means that we have experience with the common pitfalls experienced by our clients when entering into lease agreements.
+- With over 20 years’ experience with property transactions in Bali and Indonesia – we understand the common pitfalls experienced by our clients.

 - We draft custom agreements to ensure that your investment is secure for the years to come; and to ensure that the lease agreement aligns with your intended purpose for the land.

 - All of our lease agreements are drafted in both English and Indonesian – this ensures that you fully understand what you are signing; as well as ensuring that you have a legally enforceable Indonesian agreement.

 - We have an in-house Notary who works independently from our legal consultants to ensure that every agreement is rechecked by a neutral party before signing.

 - Our dynamic legal team are up to date with the latest laws and regulations in Bali and Indonesia; ensuring that nothing is missed that could affect you in the future.